-To view example of backing up and restoring a database cluster on a remote host containing tablespaces, see the EDB Postgres Backup and Recovery Reference Guide.
+To view example of backing up and restoring a database cluster on a remote host containing tablespaces, see the EDB Postgres Backup and Recovery Reference Guide available at the EDB website.

 The directories must be owned by the user account with which you intend to start the database server (typically the Postgres user account) with no access by other users or groups as is required for the directory path to which the main full backup is to be restored.